 - Full audit?
 No!
-Not something initiated by Linaro.
-But there has been some companies that have done audits internally and they have then shared the result with us and where relevant, we have created patches resolving the issues reported to us (see Q: Has any test lab been testing OP-TEE?). - Code review, yes!
+But in the past Linaro have been collaborating with Riscure trying to identify and fix potential security issues.
+There has also been some companies that have done audits internally and they have then shared the result with us and where relevant, we have created patches resolving the issues reported to us (see Q: Has any test lab been testing OP-TEE?). - Code review, yes!
 Every single patch going into OP-TEE has been reviewed in a pull request on GitHub.
 We more or less have a requirement that every patch going into OP-TEE shall at least have one "Reviewed-by" tag in the patch. - Third party / test lab code review, no!
 Again some companies have reviewed internally and shared the result with us, but other than that no (see related Q: Has any test lab been testing OP-TEE?)